dominik-stumpf/portfolio/README.md

 ![iPhone 14 Pro Max](/showcase/image-scaling-iphone-14-pro-max-dpr-3.png)

+> [!NOTE]
-> [!Note] Since the iPhone 14 has a DPR of 3, the intrinsic size is also tripled.
+> Since the iPhone 14 has a DPR of 3, the intrinsic size is also tripled.

 ### Video